kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 Two years ago, I wrote 90-100% of my code by hand.
 Today, it's maybe 30%.
 Each step felt reasonable, but I think we might all be trapped in what I'm calling the AI prisoner's dilemma.

-In the classic [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma), individual rational choices lead to outcomes that are worse for everyone than if they'd just cooperated.
+It's like the classic coordination problem where everyone makes sensible individual choices that add up to something nobody wants.

 If we _avoid_ using AI, we might miss out on productivity gains and fall behind those who do adopt it.
 If we _embrace_ AI, we get those benefits, but we might